lsst/rtn-051/breakdown-risk.rst

 Risk identification
 ===================

-The first section is used to identify and categorize the risk and those responsible for its management.
+The first section of a risk is used to identify and categorize the risk and those responsible for its management.
+A text field is available to include additional comments on the status.

 .. figure:: /_static/Risk-Example-Risk-Identification.png
     :name: Risk-Example-Risk-Identification